kaincenteno/xiweb/README.md

 ## Summary

-xi-web is an open source website that collect information from the [LandSandBoat](https://github.com/LandSandBoat/server) server emulator
+xi-web was an open source website that collect information from server

 ## License